awokenbastet/RamBot/README.md

 - About 32mb of free RAM
 - About 20mb of free HDD space [The docker image needs additional 250mb]
 - A MySQL server (anywhere.
 Maybe at bplaced? 😅)
-- FFMPEG/libav and youtube-dl if you want to use the Music module
+- FFMPEG/libav, youtube-dl and opusenc if you want to use the Music module
 - Internet connection, duh

 ### Docker?
 Docker!